GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/exposing-public-and-private-endpoints/en.md

 🔥 **Tips:**

-- The single endpoint is (by default) accessible under `graphql/`, and a custom endpoint is (by default) accessible under `graphql/{custom-endpoint-slug}/`
-- The single endpoint is [disabled by default](https://gatographql.com/guides/config/enabling-and-configuring-the-single-endpoint/), so it must be enabled
-- The single endpoint is public; to avoid unintentionally exposing private data, it is advised to enable it only when your website is not accessible to the Internet (eg: the site is on a development laptop, used to build a headless site)
 - Otherwise, it is advised to [create a custom endpoint](https://gatographql.com/guides/use/creating-a-custom-endpoint/), [publish it as `private`](https://gatographql.com/guides/special-features/public-private-and-password-protected-endpoints/#heading-private-endpoints), and pass the cookies added by WordPress (once the user has been authenticated) to `curl` (you can use DevTools to inspect the request headers when in the WordPress dashboard)
 - Alternatively, we can use the [**Access Control**](https://gatographql.com/extensions/access-control/) extension to [restrict access to the endpoint](https://gatographql.com/guides/use/defining-access-control/) based on user roles/capabilities, and enhance it with the [**Access Control: Visitor IP**](https://gatographql.com/extensions/access-control-visitor-ip/) extension to check that the [visitor comes from IP `127.0.0.1`](https://gatographql.com/guides/config/restricting-access-by-visitor-ip/).